Skip to content

 Action How To Result

-🔍 Zoom Mouse wheel or zoom buttons Zoom in/out on the graph
+🔍 Zoom In/Out Mouse wheel or zoom buttons Zoom to focus on details or see full graph

-👆 Pan Click and drag background Move around the graph
+👆 Pan Click and drag background Move around larger graphs

-🎯 Select Node Click any node Shows node details, jump to code
+🎯 Select Node Click any node Shows node details and highlights in code

-🔎 Search Cmd/Ctrl + F or search box Highlights matching nodes
+🔎 Search Cmd/Ctrl + F or search box Highlights all matching nodes

-📐 Center Graph Click center button Fits graph to view
+📐 Center Graph Click center button Fits entire graph to viewport

-📸 Export Click export button Downloads PNG image
+📸 Export Click export button Downloads high-res PNG image

 Understanding the Visualization